kali/readings/README.md

 # Status

 This is alpha, early work bazaar style.
-For instance, the probing code only compiles on Linux and Mac.
+For instance, the probing code only compiles on Linux, Mac and Windows.
+And windows has only CPU intrumentation from the OS (help wanted from a Win32 guru for faults and mem usage :) ).

 # Quickstart